nicolo-tellini/sppComp/howto.md

 plotting species components ... species plot...
 OK
 ```
-If the pipeline ends withouth errors, the results are stored inside the *plots* directory.
+If the pipeline ends without errors, the results are stored inside the *plots* directory.

+### GG!